-The top five nationalities of asylum applicants awaiting a final decision remained the same as in 2017 (Fig. 25) but for each of these nationalities the stock decreased.
+The top five nationalities of asylum applicants awaiting a final decision remained the same as in 2017 (Figure 25) but for each of these nationalities the stock decreased.
 Applications by Afghans, Syrians, Iraqis, Nigerians and Pakistanis represented 43 % of the stock at the EU+ level.
-Close to one in seven applicants awaiting a decision was a citizen of Afghanistan, about one in ten was a Syrian and one in twelve was an Iraqi national.
+Close to 1 in 7 applicants awaiting a decision was a citizen of Afghanistan, about 1 in 10 was a Syrian and 1 in 12 was an Iraqi national.
 About four fifths of the Afghan applications were pending in Germany (56 %), Austria (13 %) and Greece (11 %).
 Some 62 % of the Syrian and 58 % of the Iraqi pending cases were in Germany.
 Nigerians were awaiting a final decision predominantly in Germany (46 %) and Italy (37 %).
 The largest stocks for Pakistani applicants were in Germany (32 %), Italy (26 %) and Greece (24 %).

 Pending cases, by citizenship and year

 Figure 25: At the end of 2018 the number of pending cases decreased for the citizenships with the largest stocks but increased for applicants from several other countries